next-theme/theme-next-docs/source/docs/getting-started/index.md

 [Hexo](https://hexo.io) is a fast and powerful static blog generating framework, it's based on [Node.js](https://nodejs.org).
 By using Hexo you can write articles easily with Markdown, and besides the grammer of Markdown, you can also use [tag plugins](https://hexo.io/docs/tag-plugins) provided by Hexo to insert special formated content simply.
 In this page we assume you have installed Hexo and created a site with it.

 {% note info %}
 You can visit [Hexo Docs](https://hexo.io/docs/) to see how to install Hexo.
+Make sure that the version of Node.js and Hexo in the environment is higher than [the minimum requirements](https://github.com/next-theme/hexo-theme-next#readme) of the NexT theme, and then continue with the following steps.
 {% endnote %}

 ### Documentation Variables